fbrowther/SQLAlchemy-Challenge/README.md

 ### Temperature Analysis - Is there a meaningful difference in temperatures in June and December?
 For this i analysed the weather dataset to identify the average temperature in June for all stations across all available years in the dataset.
+This was repeated for the month of december too.

+June average temperature:  74.94411764705882
+Decempber average temperature:  71.04152933421226

+Further analyses also showed no statistically significant difference in temperature (employing unpaired Ttest) for the month of June and for December.
+Ttest=31.60372399000329,
+pvalue=3.9025129038616655e-191

 Do the same for the temperature in December.